Violations

 DCWP Settlements

-Includes DCWP investigations related to the above-listed laws that resulted in restitution payments and/or monetary penalties that were closed in either 2020, 2021, 2022, or 2023.
+Includes DCWP investigations related to the above-listed laws that resulted in restitution payments and/or monetary penalties that were closed in either 2020, 2021, 2022, 2023, or 2024.
 The variable “amount recovered” represents the total of all payments made by those respective employers as a result of an investigation, including restitution and civil penalty payments.
 The data in each chart show aggregated totals from all closed investigations within the specific listed timeframe, with some employers appearing in multiple cases across the data.
 Some of the investigations in the dataset included investigations into violations of both the Fair Workweek and Paid Safe and Sick Leave Laws, which are noted as such above.
-The 2023 charts list only those cases where the total amount recovered was greater than $20K while the 2020 – 2022 charts list those cases where the total amount recovered was greater than $100K.
-The charts for both timeframes were split into two in order to account for differences in the monetary size of the settlements.
-Specifically, between those cases with very large amounts paid by some employers at the top of each timeframe, and lower but still significant amounts paid by other employers.